Grand coalition: Italy

+In November 2013, the PdL (later renamed as Forza Italia) dropped out and broke apart, leaving the government led by Enrico Letta and subsequently the Renzi government (a coalition between the PD, SC, RI, and UdC, with the addition of the New Centre-Right, which was composed of former PdL members who rejected the withdrawal of the new Forza Italia founded by Silvio Berlusconi after the PdL's dissolution, and the centre-right Populars for Italy) with a small majority.
+Despite the PdL's withdrawal from the majority, Matteo Renzi and Berlusconi signed the Nazareno Pact for a series of agreed reforms, such as the electoral law and a constitutional reform, which lasted until the 2015 Italian presidential election of Sergio Mattarella.

 Liechtenstein

 The Patriotic Union and the Progressive Citizens' Party have often governed Liechtenstein together, including the entire period from 1938 to 1997.

 Luxembourg

 In Luxembourg, towards the end of World War I, a new Chamber of Deputies was elected in 1918 with the explicit aim of reviewing the constitution.
 To this end, formalised parties were formed by the main political blocs, so as to increase their bargaining power in the negotiations.
 The revisions to the constitution introduced universal suffrage and compulsory voting, adopted proportional representation, and limited the powers of the monarch.
 Since the foundation of the party system, only one cabinet (between 1921 and 1925) has included only members of a single party.
 Most of the time, governments are grand coalitions of the two largest parties, no matter what their ideologies; this has made Luxembourg one of the most stable democracies in the world.
 Two cabinets (between 1945 and 1947) included members of every party represented in the Chamber of Deputies.